BharathSD/Auction/README.md

 Note: the configured default spelling is Availbale because current data/code use that exact header.

-Optional metadata columns may exist and are ignored if present:

-- ID
-- Start time
-- Completion time
-- Email
-- Last modified time
-- Name2
-- Extracted uid
-- Are the Uid's Same
-- Reporting Manager
-- Mobile No

 Use PlayerData_Template.xlsx as a starter template.

 ## Images